kotruta123/FlappyGachimuchi/Assets/Documentation/BlogPost1.md

 ### Feature 1
 Since from the begining it was in mind to create something very funny.
 But i have started with making the base of the project.
 I was decided to not use Unit assets, because it was supoused to show the ability to create a game from 0.
 It is suposed to be a game in a gachimuchi style.
 To show some popular memes.
+### Before this
+I have Installed the necessary Unity Editor to develop the game and chose the platform WebGL for building the project.
+After that:

 ### I have added:
 Some pictures that will serve as a background for better user atmosphere during the game.